Arduino-IRremote/Arduino-IRremote/README.md

 Demonstrates **receiving while sending**.

 #### ReceiveAndSend
 Record and **play back last received IR signal** at button press.
-IR frames of known protocols are sent by the approriate protocol encoder. `UNKNOWN` protocol frames are stored as raw data and sent with `sendRaw()`.
+IR frames of known protocols are sent by the appropriate protocol encoder. `UNKNOWN` protocol frames are stored as raw data and sent with `sendRaw()`.

 #### ReceiveAndSendDistanceWidth
 Try to decode each IR frame with the *universal* **DistanceWidth decoder**, store the data and send it on button press with `sendPulseDistanceWidthFromArray()`.<br/>